docker/docs/docker-id/index.md

 You can use the [Docker forums](https://forums.docker.com/) to ask questions amongst other Docker community members, while our [hub-feedback GitHub repository](https://github.com/docker/hub-feedback) allows you to provide feedback on how we can better improve the experience with Docker Hub.

-If all else fails and you still need help, we are eager to help you!
-[Create a support ticket](https://hub.docker.com/support/contact/)!
+If you still need any help, [create a support ticket](https://hub.docker.com/support/contact/) and let us know how we can help you.